sundeepbassi/fun-ships/README.md

 The grid board functions are, define the board, who goes first, print the board, is the board full, check if there is a winner, is a space free, place a marker on the board, who goes first, player turn, create a copy of the board, computer turn, check if player can win, if computer plays first, and run the game.

+There is a choice to put in a number between 1 to 9.

 ###  Testing